-Our services are led by our minister or a visiting minister or preacher from HAEBEA.
+Our services are led by our Elders, a visiting minister or preacher from HAEBEA.
 The service is usually made up of hymns and songs, prayers, Bible readings, an all age talk and a sermon.
 Our services also include junior church and are followed by refreshments.
 We celebrate Communion every month and everyone is welcome to receive Communion.

 "To know Christ and make Him known"